ZenoPl/logseq2markdown/README.md

 # logseq2markdown
-Parse Logseq Markdown (not Org) files and save as proper Markdown with frontmatter (or not)
+Parse Logseq Markdown (not Org) files and save as proper Markdown with Frontmatter.